paulosjd/aurnapi/readme.md

 -------------

-Endpoints are relative to the base URL: http://localhost:5000
+Endpoints are relative to the base URL: http://localhost:5000 URLs are not case-sensitive

 **/site-list**

-a list of names and site codes for all 123 monitoring sites
+'site code' labels used in api endpoints with the associated site name for each monitoring site

 **/data/pollutants**

-a list of air quality parameters for which data is available, the units they are measured in, and their ‘url labels’ required for accessing the following the endpoints

-**/data/{pollutant}/{site code}**
+'pollutant' labels used in api endpoints with full names and units they are measured in **/data/{pollutant}/{site code}**

-a list of hourly measurements and associated timepoints for a specified pollutant and monitoring site, e.g. /data/pm10/abd
+hourly measurements and associated timepoints for a specified pollutant and monitoring site, e.g. /data/pm10/abd

 **/data/{pollutant}/{site code}/{start date}**
+**/data/{pollutant}/{site code}/{start date}/{end date}**

-data filtered according to an optional start and end date (in format e.g. 2015-10-01)
+data filtered according to an optional start date (in format e.g. 2015-10-01)

+**/available-data/{pollutant}/{site code}**

+the starting date and number of available data points for a specified pollutant and monitoring site

 **/site-regions**